plenoptic-org/plenoptic-cshl-vision-2024/docs/source/index.md

 This website contains two versions of the notebook we'll use today: [with](introduction.md) and [without](introduction-stripped.md) explanatory text.
 Today you'll run the version without explanatory text, which contains cells of code, while listening to my description.
 If later you wish to revisit this material, the version with explanatory text should help you.

+You may also find the [glossary](glossary.md) useful as you go through the notebook.

 You can also [follow the setup instructions here](#setup) to download these notebooks and run them locally, but to avoid potential installation issues in this brief period of time, we'll use binder instead.
 Click on the `launch binder` badge on the upper left sidebar, which will then prompt you to login.
 Use the google account that you gave to the class organizers; if you get a 403 forbidden error or would like to use a different account, let me know so that I can give it permission.
 The binder instance provides a GPU with the environment necessary to run the notebook.
 See [the section below](#binder) for more details on the binder, including some important usage notes.

 ## Setup